 We can send you a replacement envelope, or you can pick one up at the main Registrar of Voters office or at a Polling Place.
 Call (209) 468-2890.

 You may pick up their ballot and must sign an affidavit stating you are authorized to do so.

 You can sign up at wheresmyballot.sos.ca.gov for alerts by text (SMS),

 email, or voice call on status of your Vote-by-Mail ballot.
 You may also call the county’s Voter Hotline at 209-468-VOTE (8683).

 The first election night results will be posted on our website at 8:30 pm for all vote-by-mail ballots received and processed up to that point.
-Voter Service Center ballots will be reported at 9pm and Election Day ballots will be reported starting at 10pm and continuing every hour after that until all ballots issued on Election Day are tabulated.
+Polling Place ballots will be reported at 9pm and Election Day ballots will be reported starting at 10pm and continuing every hour after that until all ballots issued on Election Day are tabulated.

 We hope you will partner with us by providing your thoughts on how the site works for you.

 We will take your feedback and use it to continue our redevelopment efforts!